 Fun Museum programs for adults 21 and up!

 Experience the wonders of a Museum after-hours!
-MOSH After Dark presents the latest topics in science, technology and history with hands-on workshops and programming that includes enlightening conversations, Museum exploration, food and drinks.
+MOSH After Dark presents the latest topics in science, history and art with hands-on workshops and programming that includes enlightening conversations, Museum exploration, food and drinks.

 The doors will open at 6 p.m.
 Guests are invited to mingle and grab light refreshments.
 The program will begin at 6:30 pm.

 Members, please note that your 20% will apply at check-out.
 Please ensure that you have logged onto the website using the information exactly as it appears on your membership (name, email, address, etc.) in order for your discount to apply.

 You reap what you sow.
 Unearth the science of growing your own urban garden!
 Discover how to create miracle soil from everyday food waste with Apple Rabbit Compost and the Man in Overalls!
 Guests will learn tricks for nurturing their own gardens and take home a starter composting kit.
 Experience MOSH’s newest traveling exhibition Backyard Adventures and explore the food cycle from farm to table to compost!

 Many of us are familiar with the science behind brewing, but what about kombucha?
 Moonbooch will lead us on an exploration of the processes and health benefits of this biotic beverage!
 Excite your palate through a tasting of the fermented tea known as kombucha!
 Guests will also have a chance to experience MOSH’s current traveling exhibition, Backyard Adventures, which highlights the many ways humans and animals interact with nature.

 Bitters & Botanicals with Dr. Reinhard’s Bitters